-I purchased a plain baseball cap at a craft store, along with two American flag patches and some red, white and blue ribbon that was on sale after July 4th.
-I also repurposed an old pair of jeans and an old belt to create the mail bag.
+I also purchased a plain baseball cap at a craft store, along with two American flag patches and some red, white and blue ribbon that was on sale after July 4th.
+I repurposed an old pair of jeans and an old belt to create the mail bag.

 The costume complemented one of his birthday gifts, the Stamp & Sort Mailbox from Melissa & Doug.
 I adore this toy.
 It looks very much like a real mailbox and has sturdy wood construction.
 It comes with several pieces of mail (also wood), with wood stamps that affix to the mail with velcro.
 Slots of various sizes allow the mail to drop into the mailbox, which has a padded interior bottom.
 A big wooden key unlocks the door so the mail can be removed.